julienlebren/elastic_app_search/README.md

 ### Precision

+This setting is available through the query modifier `.precision`.

 The value of the precision parameter must be an integer between 1 and 11, inclusive.
 The range of values represents a sliding scale that manages the inherent tradeoff between precision and recall.
 Lower values favor recall, while higher values favor precision.